darioflute/sospex/INSTALL.md

 **You will have to use the Python 3.8 distribution.**

-If you have a previous Python distribution installed, it is advisable to start from scratch with a new Anaconda download of Python 3.8.
+If you another version of Python distribution installed, you will have to use an environment (see later).

 It is a good practice to update all your installed packages to have the latest versions: